 Manufacturers often use Latin letters to classify their products.
-So what does LT stand for on a tire?
 The answer is simply that this character sequence shows the recommended uses for light trucks.
-In other words, some vehicles that often utilize LT tires include light truck, vans, heavy-duty pickups (with a payload of 1 ton or less), and SUVs.
+In other words, some vehicles that often utilize LT tires include light trucks, vans, heavy-duty pickups (with a payload of 1 ton or less), and SUVs.

-Functionally speaking, what is an LT tire?
-Most auto parts stores divide these tires into three categories based on their uses as follows:
+Functionally speaking, most auto parts stores divide these tires into three categories based on their uses as follows:

 - Numeric: These are the basic tires for general cargo transport, according to the weight of each specific vehicle.

-- Wide Base: These are specialised products used for transporting heavy goods and trucks with trailers.
-We highly recommend this option for large diameter wheel rims from 16.5 inches.
+- Wide Base: These are specialized products used for transporting heavy goods and trucks with trailers.
+We highly recommend this option for large-diameter wheel rims from 16.5 inches.

 - Flotation: Rather than being reserved for special vehicles, these tires are special parts suitable for trips on loose terrain such as sand, mud, or gravel.
 It is oversized and wider than the rest to withstand the bulkiest cargo.